Customer service staff in the Spokane Regional Office are available for walk-in service 9 a.m. to 4 p.m.

 Other fishing

-Sprague Lake, on the Lincoln-Adams county line, has lots of good-sized rainbow trout and largemouth bass, as does Eloika Lake in north Spokane County, and Liberty Lake southeast of Spokane Valley.
+Sprague Lake, on the Lincoln-Adams county line, has good-sized rainbow trout and largemouth bass, as does Eloika Lake in north Spokane County, and Liberty Lake southeast of Spokane Valley.
 Liberty also has crappie, perch, and brown trout.

-Tiger muskie stocking
+Tiger muskie fishing

 Lead free lakes